sonata-project/SonataAdminBundle/docs/getting_started/the_form_view.rst

 The ``BlogPost`` model has 4 properties: ``id``, ``title``, ``body``, ``category``.
 The ``id`` property's value is generated automatically by the database.
-This means the form view just needs 3 fields: title, body and category.
+This means the form view needs 3 fields: title, body and category.

-The title and body fields are simple ``TextType`` and ``TextareaType`` fields, you can add them straight away::
+The title and body fields are ``TextType`` and ``TextareaType`` fields, you can add them straight away::

     // src/Admin/BlogPostAdmin.php